HDT3213/delayqueue/README.md

 - Auto retry failed messages
 - Works out of the box, Config Nothing and Deploy Nothing, A Redis is all you need.
-- Natively adapted to the distributed environment, messages processed concurrently on multiple machines . workers can be added, removed or migrated at any time
+- Natively adapted to the distributed environment, messages processed concurrently on multiple machines .
+Workers can be added, removed or migrated at any time
+- Support Redis Cluster for high availability

 ## Install